georgefst/evdev/README.md

 ---------------
 Your user will need to be a member of the `input` group in order to read from devices.
 Try `usermod -a -G input [username]`.

+If you wish to make use of concurrency, e.g. to use functions like `allEvents`, be sure to pass the option `-threaded` to GHC, in order to enable the threaded runtime.

 The [evdev-examples](https://github.com/georgefst/evdev/tree/master/evdev-examples) folder contains a basic `evtest` clone, with the added ability to read events from multiple devices concurrently.

 See [Hackage](http://hackage.haskell.org/package/evdev) for further documentation.
 Full descriptions for each function, datatype etc. will be uploaded in the very near future.